Bad Honnef Physics School on

 The main goal of the Bad Honnef Physics School on Atmospheric Physics is to overcome the limitation of disciplinary thinking and to provide the attendees with the possibility to obtain scientifically sound and highly relevant information on the most important sub-disciplines of atmospheric physics, presented by internationally recognized experts.
 The Bad Honnef Physics School will combine expertise of scientists representing theoretical and experimental approaches.
 On the theoretical side experts on chemical-transport modelling, atmospheric dynamics modelling as well as modelling atmospheric and climate effects of large volcanic eruptions provide insight into their fields.
 In terms of experimental techniques, experts on in-situ and remote sensing observations of atmospheric composition, aerosols and atmospheric background parameters will represent their research areas.
 These topics will be complemented by expert lectures on ionospheric processes and space weather, as well as on fundamental thermodynamic considerations of the atmosphere in the Earth system.

 The target group of the Bad Honnef Physics school on Atmospheric Physics consists of Master & Ph.D. students in atmospheric or environmental physics and related disciplines (e.g. meteorology, atmospheric chemistry, environmental sciences).

 • Prof. Dr. Erich Becker (Leibniz-Institute of Atmospheric Physics, Kühlungsborn): Introduction to modelling atmospheric dynamics

-• Prof. Dr. Susanne Crewell (Institute of Geophysics and Meteorology, University of Cologne): Introduction
+• Prof. Dr. Susanne Crewell (Institute of Geophysics and Meteorology, University of Cologne): Introduction to microwave remote sensing

 • Dr. Axel Kleidon (Max-Planck-Institute of Biogeochemistry, Jena): Thermodynamics of the Earth system